gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Gumption said his uncle had touched it once on a dare and got a shock so strong it made his whole arm tingle.
-Maddy had never tried to sketch it---whenever she walked past, it felt like something or someone was watching her, and even if she knew how to capture that in a drawing, she didn't want to.
+Maddy had never tried to sketch it---whenever she walked past, it felt like something or someone was watching her.
+Even if she knew how to capture that feeling in a drawing, she didn't want to.

 The pillar wasn't the only thing in the square, though.
-Bluster and Bravo Gruff were sitting on the unfinished brick wall that surrounded the pillar pitching pebbles at it with their usual sullen expressions on their faces.
+Bluster and Bravo Gruff were sitting on the low brick wall that surrounded the pillar pitching pebbles at it with their usual sullen expressions on their faces.
 They were a head taller than Gumption, and the nubs of their horns had just started to show through their fur.

-For a moment Maddy thought they would be able to pass by unnoticed, or at least unbothered, but then Bluster nudged his twin brother with his elbow.
+For a moment Maddy thought the goats would let them pass without comment, but then Bluster nudged his twin brother with his elbow.
 Maddy took her sister's misshapen paw in her own.
 "You just stay hushed," she cautioned quietly,